ANIRUDHBS1/ANIRUDHBS1.github.io/_miscellaneous/Extracurricular.md

 # Mentoring

-I am always excited about mentoring juniors on any aspects of undergraduate programs or research.

 I received admits from MIT/ Stanford/ UC Berkeley/ CalTech/ UCLA/ Columbia to pursue my graduate studies for Fall' 25.

-If you are EE or EP @ IITM, do check out the [EE Research Club Website](https://sites.google.com/smail.iitm.ac.in/eerc) and feel free to reach out to me via email.
+I am always excited about mentoring on any aspects of undergraduate research and/or coursework.
+In case you feel that I could be of some help, feel free to reach out via email.

 # Space